anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * AD review: enhanced interaction information in {{uc2figure}} and {{uc3figure}}
 * AD review: included new section on {{op_cons}} to outline operational considerations
 * AD review: enhanced {{log_hints}} with more detailed recommendations on logging
-* AD review: enhanced {{priv_cons}} with recommendations on logging
+* AD review: enhanced {{priv_cons}} with enhanced recommendations concerning logging
 * AD review: enhanced {{sec_cons_reg-agt}} with more information about misuse of the Registrar-Agent
-* AD review: addressed nits received throughout the draft
+* IOTDIR/OPSDIR/AD review: addressed various nits received throughout the draft

 From IETF draft 14 -> IETF draft 15: